Informo/specs/content/introduction/about-this-documentation.md

 This part will be removed once a complete version of this documentation has been reached.

-The Informo specifications' development will take place in two phases:
+The Informo specifications' development takes place in two phases:

 * **phase 1** is building the overall documentation architecture.
 It focuses on getting the general outlines of the project written down, with the aim of getting it out as soon as possible so people can have a less vague idea of what Informo is about.
+This phase is now complete.
 * **phase 2** is adding in-depth documentation about Informo's inner mechanisms.
 It focuses on writing down the technical details of Informo, with the aim of enabling a future client implementation built from it.

-While phase 1 will mainly be done by the Informo core team, everyone is welcome to get involved in phase 2 and further, either by submitting changes or taking part in the discussions taking place in the discussion channels mentioned at the top of this page.
+While phase 1 was done by the Informo core team, everyone is welcome to get involved in phase 2 and further, either by submitting changes or taking part in the discussions taking place in the discussion channels mentioned at the top of this page.